 Experience Powerful, Flexible Simulation

-PhysX 5 provides a wide range of new features including FEM soft body simulation, cloth, particles, and fluid simulation that provides 2-way coupled interaction under a unified solver framework.
+PhysX provides a wide range of new features including FEM soft body simulation, cloth, particles, and fluid simulation with two way coupled interaction under a unified solver framework.

-By continuously improving collision detection and the solver, PhysX 5 offers improvements to simulation stability for more robust stacking and joints.
-Plus, PhysX 5 improves momentum conservation for the articulation system and introduces gyroscopic forces in the rigid body system.
+Through collision detection and the solver, PhysX offers simulation stability for more robust stacking and joints.
+PhysX also includes momentum conservation for the articulation system and gyroscopic forces in the rigid body system.

 |Rigid Body Dynamics||✔||✔|